7 Keys To Picking A Great Worship Set This Sunday

 Does your pastor do sermon series?
 Does your pastor ask you to develop a musical theme with his series?
 I am usually working on the set list 2-3 weeks in advance and not many pastor’s have asked me to do total theme services.
 If possible, I try to tie in a closing song with the message.
 But that is usually some type of altar call, response, or communion song.

-My general theme for normal Sunday’s is getting people to focus on and worship God.
+My general goal for normal Sunday’s is getting people to focus on and worship God.
 Sometimes the song list might follow a general theme of the faithfulness of God, the love of God, the Holy Spirit, Jesus or miracles or whatever attribute my main song’s theme is.

 4. Putting the song list in a good order